-A specification-led website and premium printed library designed for architects
+Designing for specification: a future-ready website and library for architects

 Standard Patent Glazing (SPG) has more than a century of expertise behind its patented glazing systems.
 But the way architects and construction professionals research, specify and download technical information has changed fast.
 When SPG approached us, they had already introduced a new logo and were ready to modernise the rest of the experience around it.

-Their goal was clear: create a digital platform and a set of printed materials that make specification easier.
+Their goal was clear: create a new website & brochure design system that make specification easier.
 Not just more beautiful, but genuinely more useful.
 A place where time-poor specifiers can quickly find the right system, understand constraints, access drawings and documentation, and move confidently towards technical support or quotation.

 At the same time, SPG needed to balance two truths.
 They are a heritage brand with real credibility, but they also need to feel contemporary and engineered for modern buildings.
 The work had to succeed in two very different contexts: